Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Due to the complexity of the spay surgery and the risks of complications being more severe than neutering, home care must be more diligent.
 The steps are similar to neutering, but there is a greater need to prevent activity and licking.

 Because surgery is taxing and traumatic to the body, expect little to no appetite for the first 24 hours, and thirst may be diminished as well.
 Therefore, it’s wise to restrict water and food for the first few hours until the sedation wears off.
-Still, usually, the dog will have little interest in anything but sleeping.

 Your Golden will most likely spend the first 24 hours sleeping the sedation off.
 Do not be alarmed if your dog vomits, as anesthesia can cause nausea and vomiting.